 Note: The Classic style will always show at least four rows, even if there isn’t any data in those rows.

 To select multiple options, hold the Control button (or Command on Mac) while clicking.
-This will add a highlight effect the choices you’ve selected.
+This will add a highlight effect to the choices you’ve selected.

 Configuring Conditional Logic